Guide

 Objective

 What you want to optimize: maximize throughput, minimize cost, or minimize resource usage.
-The solver finds the best feasible plan for the chosen objective.
+The solver finds an optimal feasible plan for the chosen objective.

 See guide section →